waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.changeFiles.md

 from the top directory we traverse file system hierarchy using the "Last modified" time for directory entries and our timestamp (consider directory "Last modified" time as a store closing time).
-One way to do that is locate the closest "Last modified" time to our timestamp, if this closest "Last modified" time is after our timestamp
-- store still open - then we look in that directory - we made it before its closing time.
-If "Last modified" time is before our timestamp - we missed that directory closing time - we look in the next directory up to that with closest "Latest Modified" time.
+One way to do that is locate the closest "Last modified" time to our timestamp, if this closest "Last modified" time is after our timestamp - store is still open - then we look in that directory - we made it before its closing time.
+If "Last modified" time is before our timestamp - we missed that directory closing time - we look in the next directory up to that with closest "Latest modified" time.
 Applying the same principle until we find a directory we can enter.

 Usually timestamp you see in OSM files are formated slightly different than the "Last modified" time for file system.
 You may reformat your timestamp to match that "Last modified" time.
-Drop the second part from clock part:
+Replace the "T" with "space" separating the "date" part from the "clock" part, remove "back slashes or slashes" if present and finally drop the "seconds" part from the "clock" part:
 ```
 2007-08-10T17:38:36Z ---> 2007-08-10 17:38

+2026-07-07T20\:21\:26Z ---> 2026-07-07 20:21
 ```
 The last format is what you see for "Last modified" time on servers.